naev/naev/dat/naevpedia/lore/factions/soromid.md

 The same structure of councils happens at a larger scale, where instead of all individuals, tribal representatives get together to reach consensus over matters that affect the Soromid as a whole.

 Although it would seem that the overhead of such a system would make it unmanageable at a large scale, due to historic issues and through strong education, young Soromid new humans are raised with a strong focus on putting the community over the individual.
-Such a social education, combinade with strong customs, helps keep most friction at a minimum, allowing fast and effective decision making.
+Such a social education, combined with strong customs, helps keep most friction at a minimum, allowing fast and effective decision making.
 When frictions arise, each tribe tends to have mechanisms for dealing with this, while for inter-tribal issues, duels or competitions are often used to solve issues and foster camaraderie.

 The tribes can consist of a single world or even various star systems.